mhawksey/GeminiApp/README.md

 # GeminiApp Google Apps Script Library Documentation

 The GeminiApp is a library that allows integration to Google's Gemini API in your Google Apps Script projects.
-It allows for mutli-modal prompts, structured conversation and function calling.
+It allows for mutli-modal prompts, structured conversations and function calling.

+> **Google Cloud Next '24 Demo**: For a complete personalised mail merge demo visit [Exploring Gemini API Function Calling with Google Apps Script](https://medium.com/cts-technologies/genai-for-google-workspace-exploring-gemini-api-function-calling-with-google-apps-script-part-3-028785dafe3b)

+## Features

+* **Prototyping to Production**: Seamlessly transition from an API key with Google AI Studio to cloud deployment with a service account in Vertex AI, you only have to change your initialisation configuration.
+* **Chat and Content Creation**: Utilize the same Google examples/methods as used in the Google JavaScript SDK, with the added features of error handling and exponential backoff
+* **Function Calling**: Easily manage function declarations, parameter passing, and response orchestration.
+As illustrated in the repo documentation helper methods make it easy for your to declare and add functions to your calls to Gemini

 > **Acknowledgement** - this library is based on [ChatGPTApp](https://github.com/scriptit-fr/ChatGPTApp) by Guillemine Allavena and Romain Vialard at [Scriptit](https://www.scriptit.fr/) and the [Google AI JavaScript SDK](https://github.com/google/generative-ai-js/) by Google.